 THE ACHICHI SQUARE.

+or tiger, normally presented the skin to the Achichi square.
 Perhaps one of the greatest wonders of the land is the Ifutititi Waterfall.
 Hidden kilometers away from the residential axis of Amaekpu, Ifutititi Waterfall exudes great power and noisy vibration that may scare any first visitor to the site.
 It has over 300ff deep which was noted to have potentials for a hydro-electric power waiting to be developed either by private or government bodies.
 Another of such Waterfall exists in Uzoasuga in Akanu Ohafia.

 UGWU-AABA-ASAGA